pfheatwole/thesis/source/demonstration.rst

 ..
 Informative flight scenarios

 * Steady-state turn rate and radius size

+  Apply 100% brake and observe steady state to really highlight how limited this model is for actual flight conditions.

+  The roll and pitch angles for the 6a are 14.3 and 0.47; that's practically a flat turn!
+For the 9a it's more like 9.5 and 1.7, still nowhere CLOSE to a spiral or "steep bank angle".

 * Control input impulses (on/off of symmetric brake, asymmetric brake, accelerator, weight shift)